 A "tech lounge" is setup on the dorm floor holding printers and extra laptops.
 There is also a central common room, which is ideal for group studying, playing games, or simply hanging out with other students.
 Participants also have access to laundry machines (detergent and funds to use the machines are provided).

 Meals are eaten at the resident dining hall, which is buffet-style dining.

 Snacks will also be provided to students during class time breaks each day.
 Anyone is welcome to bring their own favorite nonperishable snacks from home.

 Food Allergies and Special Diets

 The university dining facility is experienced at accommodating student's special dietary needs.
-For more information, please see special diets information on their website.
-We work closely with the university dining staff to determine what accommodations can be made for specific student needs.
+We work closely with the university dining staff to create a food allergy action plan to determine what accommodations can be made for specific student needs.

 Each year, students who have food allergies or special diets successfully attend THINK; however, we cannot guarantee an allergy free environment given that the program is in many shared spaces and an uncontrolled environment.
 We welcome you to contact us to discuss specific concerns and determine if THINK is a good fit based on the student's level of comfort and needs.

 The following disclosure is provided pursuant to Nevada Revised Statutes (NRS) 598.1305:The Davidson Institute for Talent Development is a Nevada non-profit corporation which is recognized by the Internal Revenue Service as a 501(c)3 tax-exempt private operating foundation.
 We are dedicated to supporting the intellectual and social development of profoundly gifted students age 18 and under through a variety of programs.
 Contributions are tax deductible.